TheOtherRolesAU/TheOtherRoles/README.md

 **NOTE**
 - The Child and Morphling when copying the child remain small.
 - The color of the footprints does **not** change.
-- The Seer still sees all the roles they revealed.

 ### Game Options
 | Name | Description |